pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-With the editing mode, the code for a singular skill will become too much, and following the rule of separation of concerns, we’ll have to move it to a separate component, which will be named <Skill />.
-This component will be used to contain the information and methods for a single skill.
+With the editing mode, the code for a singular item will become too much, and following the rule of separation of concerns, we’ll have to move it to a separate component, which will be named <Item />.
+This component will be used to contain the information and methods for a single item.
 The `handleEdit()` and `handleDelete()` functions will be referenced as properties of the component and, as such, will be referenced using the `this.props.*` notation.

 ```javascript
 // app/assets/javascripts/components/_all_items.js.jsx